-The Headteacher (DSL) will support the governing body, deputies, staff and volunteers to fulfil their roles and responsibilities
+The Headteacher (DSL) will support the Local Governing Body, DDSL, staff and volunteers to fulfil their roles and responsibilities

-- Ensuring the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff - Enabling sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DDSL(s) to carry out their roles effectively, - Supporting and promoting a safeguarding culture and ethos in school so that child/ren's wishes and feelings are taken into account when determining what action to take and what services to provide. - Ensuring systems are in place for children to express their views and give feedback. - Following the whistleblowing policy and procedures if an allegation is made against a member of staff supply staff or volunteer all staff, including liaising with the Local Authority Designated Officer (LADO) and referring anyone who has harmed or may pose a risk to a child to the Disclosure and Barring Service. - that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.
+- Ensuring the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff - Enabling sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to their role as DSL, alongside the deputy(ies) DDSL(s) to carry out their roles effectively, - Supporting and promoting a safeguarding culture and ethos in school so that child/ren's wishes and feelings are taken into account when determining what action to take and what services to provide. - Ensuring systems are in place for children to express their views and give feedback. - Following the whistleblowing policy and procedures if an allegation is made against a member of staff supply staff or volunteer all staff, including liaising with the Local Authority Designated Officer (LADO) and referring anyone who has harmed or may pose a risk to a child to the Disclosure and Barring Service. - that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.